 It has been great to have families that we have developed friendships with and socialise with that we can fully relax around.
 I love our tribe.

-My child was extremely unwell emotionally and school was no longer an option.
+My child was extremely unwell emotionally and school was no longer an option her.
 The only choice we had left was to home school.
-This was a daunting prospect, but thanks to Mockingbird home schooling has been an amazing and positive experience.
+This was a daunting prospect, it felt like life or death.
+I couldn’t see a path forward if we had to continue as we were, but thanks to Mockingbird, home schooling has been an amazing and positive experience.

 Mockingbird has literally been a life saver for our family.
 We are extremely grateful to have this community as a part of our lives.